 These were the original 12 Tribes of Israel.
 Gates in the North and South sides are named after the sons of Leah.
 Joseph and Benjamin on the East, were both sons of Rachel.
 Dan, Gad, Asher, and Naphtali were all sons of the handmaids Zilpah and Bilhah.

 Revelation 7:5-8 lists those who are “sealed” just before the first Trumpet is sounded.
 Twelve thousand from each tribe of Israel are sealed, resulting in 144,000 sealed.
-The list of the tribes does NOT include the Tribe of Dan or the Tribe of Ephraim.
-Instead Manasseh (the firstborn son of Joseph) replaces Dan, and Joseph replaces Ephraim (Joseph’s other son).
+The list of those sealed does NOT include the Tribe of Dan or the Tribe of Ephraim.
+Instead Manasseh (the firstborn son of Joseph) replaces Dan, and Joseph replaces Ephraim (his younger son).
 Joseph was promised a “double portion.”
 The Tribe of Levi is listed simply as one of the tribes.

 WHY A WALL?